 We would say that we don’t have one single passion we want to build a career from.
 However, we have a lot of things that excite us and we enjoy doing.
 When we are talking about printables we want to create we lose track of time.
 We get lost in the moment and the hours fly by.
 So, it made sense to us to make printables part of our business.
 After a while, we realised we loved it so much it became our whole business.
 What could you do for hours and never want to stop?

-Now that you know you can create a successful business even if you don’t have a passion to follow, it’s time to get thinking about how you are going to build a business around your skills, interests and opportunities.
+Now you know you can create a successful business even if you don’t have a passion to follow.
+So, it’s time to get thinking about how you are going to build a business around your skills, interests and opportunities.
 The passion will come in time.
 If you are like us, then you are probably hanging to get brainstorming.
-Lynda has created a few awesome tools to take you from feeling frustrated about what your next career move should be, to feeling pumped and excited about your work.
+We have created a few awesome tools to take you from feeling frustrated about what your next career move should be, to feeling pumped and excited about your work.

 Janine and Lynda